 - Give the legislator the leave-behind packet you prepared.

 - Write a thank you letter to the legislator that summarizes your conversation and any commitments that were made.

 - Follow-up and provide any additional information that was requested or offered.

-- Please notify the AAP Executive Director about the substance of your meeting if relevant to the AAP’s membership at large.
+- Notify the AAP Executive Director about the substance of your meeting if relevant to the AAP’s membership at large.

 - Email – Email is particularly effective if you communicate directly through a staff’s individual email address, or if you are mobilizing a large number of people through the legislator’s website.

 - Fax – While an old school method, faxed letters can be effective as they are likely to be given to the legislative staff immediately.